-The Episerver integration builds on the .NET client API, adding functionality for automatically indexing objects, and methods for filtering, retrieving, and caching results.
-This topic describes how to integrate Episerver Search & Navigation (formerly Episerver Find) with your solution.
+The Episerver Search & Navigation (formerly Episerver Find) integration builds on a .NET-based client API, adding functionality for automatically indexing objects, and methods for filtering, retrieving, and caching results.
+This topic describes how to integrate Episerver Search & Navigation with other parts of the Episerver platform.

-Reference all assemblies in your project, and add the standard configuration for the .NET API to web.config.
+Reference needed assemblies in your project, and add the standard configuration for the .NET API to web.config.

 When working with the general .NET API, you typically create an instance of the IClient class using the Client.CreateFromConfig method.
 Following the general pattern of Episerver development, the Episerver integration provides a singleton instance in the form of the SearchClient class and its Instance property.
 The returned instance is a regular IClient, but some modifications are made to it at start up.
 In other words, when working with Episerver and Episerver Search & Navigation, be sure to use SearchClient.Instance.